Definition of Polygamy

 - Monogamy is still prevalent in societies and cultures that allow or promote polygamy as typically only the wealthy can afford multiple spouses.

-- A type of polyamory.
+- A type of marriage and polyamory.

 - A (noun) polygamist engages in a (adjective) polygamous or (adjective) polygamistic relationship.